-October is a great time to tackle all of the outdoor and indoor home improvements by sealing up all of those cracks and gaps that will cost you valuable energy dollars.
+Your October assignment is to tackle all of the outdoor and indoor home improvements by sealing up all of those cracks and gaps.
+These gaps will cost you valuable energy dollars.
 If not addressed, small spaces can turn into a large hole in the side of your house, so spend a few bucks wisely on supplies and potentially save hundreds of dollars this season.